These are the best tech deals from the Amazon Big Spring Sale — save on headphones, speakers, gaming gear and more

 Best Spring Sale deals on gaming gear

 Our favorite budget-friendly VR headset is down to a new low for the Amazon spring sale.
 You can grab the Meta Quest 2 for only $199, which is $50 off its usual price.
+Walmart has it for the same price, and it includes a $50 Meta Quest store gift card with purchase.
 There's no better VR headset for those who don't have a lot of spend, and the Quest 2 holds its own even among the newest models.
 It's completely cordless and comfortable to wear for long sessions, it comes bundled with Meta's solid motion controllers and there's a huge library of titles that you can try out with it.

 The Elgato Stream Deck Mk.2 in white is back down to $130.
 This is another deal we've seen pop up periodically in recent months, but it's $20 off the device's usual street price all the same.
 The Stream Deck is a macro keypad we recommend in our guide to the best game streaming gear.
 It has 15 programmable hotkeys that you can set to perform different commands, from launching an app to activating smart lights to triggering on-screen GIFs and sound effects.
 It's really meant for content creators and power users first and foremost, but if you think you could benefit from having a bunch of shortcuts within arm's reach, this is a decent time to pick one up.